Zeppelin LZ 100

 The Imperial German Navy Zeppelin LZ 100, given the tactical number L 53, was an V-class World War I zeppelin of the Imperial German Navy.
 It was shot down by the British RAF and was the last Airship of the First World War.

 Airship history

 First launched on 8 August 1917, Zeppelin LZ 100 (L 53) took part in 19 reconnaissance missions; 4 attacks on England, dropping 11,930 kg (26,300 lb) of bombs.

 Stuart D Culley

 Flight Sub-Lieutenant Stuart D Culley was born in Nebraska in 1895 of a Canadian mother and an English father.
-He joined the Canadian military in Ottawa, Canada and was posted as a pilot in the RNAF.
+He joined the Canadian military in Ottawa, Canada and was posted as a pilot in the RNAS.
 In April of 1918 all British flying forces were combined into the RAF.